Making clean-water crops a reality on the landscape

 To restore the river's water quality and aquatic life, we need more green, living cover on our agricultural landscape year-round.
-Cover crops and deeper-rooted perennial crops (such as Kernza, which is related to wheat) have an important role to play in reducing erosion and pollutants like nitrates and phosphorous by acting as a filter, preventing fertilizer from contaminating local aquifers or wells, ditches, streams, and, eventually, the Mississippi River.
-They also benefit soil health and provide important wildlife habitat.
+Cover crops and deeper-rooted perennial crops (such as Kernza, which is related to wheat) have an important role to play in reducing erosion and pollutants like nitrates and phosphorous by acting as a filter, preventing fertilizer from contaminating local aquifers or wells, streams, and, eventually, the Mississippi River.
+They also improve soil health and provide important wildlife habitat.

-Minnesota's challenge is to make this next generation of clean-water crops profitable for growers.
+Minnesota's challenge is to make the next generation of clean-water crops profitable for growers.
 While our approach can bring new jobs and open new doors for rural communities, these developments don't happen overnight: We need to provide the initial economic assistance, technical assistance and market access that farmers require in the early stages.

 That's why we're focusing on Forever Green.

 FMR's top legislative priority has long been to secure full funding for the Forever Green Initiative and Partnership.

 The University of Minnesota Forever Green Initiative (FGI) is a world-class plant research and development program essential to the success of the clean-water crops approach.
 FGI is a driving force behind promising new perennial crops like Kernza and hybrid hazelnuts, and winter annuals like pennycress and winter camelina oilseeds.
 Such research takes time and talent, and by investing in Forever Green, Minnesota can accelerate our development of economically viable options for farmers.